Purpose of this guidance

 - young children and children with additional needs, for example consider using pictures or symbols

-The use of face coverings should be in line with current advice given by the Chief Medical Officer for Wales and the frequently asked questions guidance in relation to children, adults and those with additional needs.
-Currently face coverings are not required to be worn in playgrounds.
+The use of face coverings should be in line with current advice given by the Chief Medical Officer for Wales and the face coverings guidance in relation to children, adults and those with additional needs.

 Parents should be aware that wearing a face covering in a playground setting could pose an additional safety risk and should use their judgement on whether their children wear a face covering.